-- protection, maintenance and enhancement of 32.66 ha of "Box Gum Woodland" in Biodiversity Areas 1 and 2 through assisted regeneration; - regeneration and/or replanting of 46.16 ha of cleared land in Biodiversity Areas 1 and 2 with native vegetation representative of Box Gum Woodland; - including 571 ecosystem credits for PCT 1330 in the Gunlake Quarry Extension Project offset areas; - including 845 ecosystem credits for PCT 734 in the Gunlake Quarry Extension Project offsets: - protection of the biodiversity offsets into perpetuity; and - no net loss of stream length and aquatic habitat in the offset areas.
+- protection, maintenance and enhancement of 32.66 ha of "Box Gum Woodland" in Biodiversity Areas 1 and 2 through assisted regeneration (Biodiversity Areas 1 and 2); - regeneration and/or replanting of 46.16 ha of cleared land in Biodiversity Areas 1 and 2 with native vegetation representative of Box Gum Woodland (Biodiversity Areas 1 and 2); - including 571 ecosystem credits for PCT 1330 in the Gunlake Quarry Extension Project offset areas (BioBank area); - including 845 ecosystem credits for PCT 734 in the Gunlake Quarry Extension Project offsets (BioBank area); - protection of the biodiversity offsets into perpetuity; and - no net loss of stream length and aquatic habitat in the offset areas.

-The Biodiversity Areas 1 and 2 (Figure 3 Appendix C) are subject to a Conservation Agreement.
+The Biodiversity Areas 1 and 2 (Figure 3 Appendix C) are subject to a Conservation Agreement, and cover the offsets required by the original quarry development.

 The Gunlake Extension Project Offset Areas (Figure 4, Appendix C) that house the credits required to offset impacts from the Extension Project are protected by the BioBanking Agreement which was executed in May 2019.
-The management initiatives of these areas are detailed in the BioBanking agreement and implemented as required.
+The management initiatives of these areas are detailed in the BioBanking agreement and implemented and reported to BCT annually as required.
+These management initiatives have been incorporated into the Rehabilitation and Biodiversity Management Plan prepared for the Extension Project and will be carried through for the Continuation Project.

-Plate 3 Biodiversity Conservation Area Rehabilitation Monitoring Site 2021 (left) 2023 (right)
+Plate 3 Biodiversity Conservation Area Rehabilitation Monitoring Site 2021 (left) 2024 (right)